tan2711/ga4-ecommerce-analysis/README.md

 ## Business Context

-E-commerce websties tend to generate tons of customer interaction data on a daily basis.
+E-commerce websites tend to generate tons of customer interaction data on a daily basis.
 Understanding how visitors move through the customer journey from viewing products to completing purchases is essential for being able to improve conversion rates and as a result maximize revenue.

-By analyzing customer interactions and transaction data, the business can make better decisions to improve marketing performance and driving up revenue.
+By analyzing customer interactions and transaction data, the business can make better decisions to improve marketing performance and drive up revenue.
 Thats why the company wants to better understand the following:
 * Where customers drop off during the purchasing process ?
 * Which products bring in the most revenue ?
 * Which countries contribute the most to sales ?